 Pilsudski was concerned that the Konarmiya, while too small to turn the tide back in the Soviet’s favour, was still large enough to cause a serious headache for the next phase of his attack.
 Luckily for him, General Władysław Sikorski+ and the enigmatic Colonel Juliuz Rómmel,* commander of the Polish First Cavalry Division (comprising two brigades), were already snapping at Budyonny’s heels, determined to shadow, harass and stop the Red Cossacks from disengaging.
 The goal was simple: if the Konarmiya was held for long enough, and enough Polish reinforcements were brought up in support, then it might prove to be Budyonny’s last stand.

 +Later the head of the Polish government-in-exile from 1940 until 1943 when he was killed in an air crash.
-Debate rages about his death, with many arguing that foul play was involved, instigated at the behest of Stalin.
+Debate rages about his death, with some arguing that foul play was involved, instigated at the behest of Stalin.

 Soviet high command, still unaware of the scale of Tukachevsky’s retreat, demanded the Konarmiya make an offensive towards the town of Zamość in order to help alleviate the pressure.
 This put Budyonny in a quandary: common sense would have him retreat instead of pushing towards a resurgent enemy.
 But as he could longer disobey direct orders, a drive on Zamość was ordered to start on 26 August.
 The Konarmiya ran into a wall of resistance by the time they neared the town on 30 August, the defenders comprising the Polish 10th Division and three local battalions.
 Polish gunner Stanislaw Rembek recalled the desperate defensive measures: ‘Second Lieutenant Tarasewicz announced that we would make our last stand here because there was nowhere to withdraw to, and he ordered us to fix bayonets.
 The Bolsheviks sent up flares to light the battleground.
 In the glare we could see the street behind us where troops, police and civilians were building a barricade and windows were being covered with mattresses.’